How Time Tracking Helps Builders Avoid Insolvency

 Challenges in the Construction Sector

-The construction sector faces a number of challenges which companies must address if they are to be successful.
+The construction sector faces a number of challenges that companies must address if they are to be successful.
 Here are the key issues:

 Cost overrun